Prosumma/CoreDataQueryInterface/README.md

 Core Data Query Interface is a type-safe, fluent library for working with Core Data in Swift.
 If you've worked with LINQ in the C# world, you can think of CDQI as "LINQ for Core Data", though without the syntactic sugar of the custom operators.

-The syntax speaks for itself:
+The simplicity of the syntax compared to standard Core Data speaks for itself:

 ```swift
 let employees = moc.from(Employee).filter("salary > 80000").all()